soohmatthew/SUTD_DBA_GIC/README.md

 1. Data Collection: Web-scraping of popular e-commerce websites, to build a corpus of product reviews.
 2. Topic Modelling: Building a topic model, using various topic modelling algorithms, trained with the corpus we have built.
+3. Contextual Similarity: Comparing a given hypothesis with the corpus of product reviews, to validate which reviews yield the greatest similarity with the hypothesis.
+Reviews can then be sorted by brand.

 ## Prerequisites